-At each reporting date, the sufficiency of the unearned premium liability is assessed by considering the current estimate of all expected future cash flows relating to future claims against current private health insurance contracts.
+At each reporting date, the sufficiency of the unearned premium liability is assessed by considering the current estimate of all expected future cash flows relating to future claims against current private health insurance

 The provision for unexpired risk liability is determined as the excess of benefits, risk equalisation, state levies, claims related expenses plus a risk margin, over the premiums for the relevant period.
-Projected benefits, risk equalisation, state levies and claims related expenses were determined from projections adjusted for recent experience compared to projected and based on no membership growth.
+Projected benefits, risk equalisation, state levies and claims related expenses were determined from the latest financial projections with membership growth assumptions excluded.

-The risk margin of 4.00% (2019: 4.00%) that is applied to the benefits, risk equalisation, state levies and claims related expenses cashflows has been estimated to equate to a probability of adequacy of approximately 75% (2019: 75%).
+The risk margin of 4.00% (2020: 4.00%) that is applied to the benefits, risk equalisation, state levies and claims related expenses cashflows has been estimated to equate to a probability of adequacy of approximately 75% (2020: 75%).

-The liability adeauacy test has been performed collectively for hospital and general treatment contracts up to 1 April 2021, the latter of the two premium adjustment opportunities allowed by the Department of Health for 2021, using a probability of sufficiency of 75%.
+The liability adequacy test has been performed collectively for hospital and general treatment contracts up to 1 April 2022, the next premium adjustment opportunity allowed by the Department of Health, using a probability of sufficiency of 75%.